Make your mark

 What is the process for becoming a Red Hat Accelerator?

 Membership onboarding process:

-If you or if someone you know would like to be a Red Hat Accelerator member, the membership onboarding process is simple - just follow these easy steps:
+If you or someone you know would like to become a Red Hat Accelerator member, the membership onboarding process is simple - just follow these easy steps:

 - Review the membership criteria